csswizardry/csswizardry.github.com/_posts/2026-07-15-web-perf-wednesday-001-spas-are-finally-becoming-measurable.md

 with the updated view.

-This matters because the browser and the user have traditionally had very different ideas of what constitutes a page.
-A browser sees an SPA as one long document; the person using it sees a product listing, a product page, a basket, and a checkout.
+This matters because the browser and the user have traditionally had very different ideas of what constitutes a page load.
+A browser sees an SPA as one long-lived document; the person using it sees a product listing, a product page, a basket, and a checkout.
 Most RUM tools bridge that gap with framework hooks, custom timers, mutation heuristics, or proprietary virtual-page APIs.
 Those approaches can be useful, but they do not provide one shared definition that every site and monitoring product can rely on.

 Chrome’s proposed definition is deliberately based on observable user experience.
 A qualifying soft navigation needs a user interaction, a visible